VLety/fastApiProject/README.md

 > [!Note]
 > ### User story
 > Need to create a Prototype/MVP backend solution for implementing a simple Ticket system.<br />
-> Participants: **User** of the outsourcing support department, **Employee** and **Ticket** on the basis of which the employees are supported.
-The creation and processing of the **Ticket** is the responsibility of the support department.<br />
+> * Participants: **User** of the outsourcing support department, **Employee** and **Ticket** on the basis of which the employees are supported.
+The creation and processing of the **Ticket** is the responsibility of the support department.
-> Security: Access to the system based on user's roles.
+> * Security: Access to the system based on user's roles.
 It is also necessary to have separate explicit user attributes to control enabling/disabling access to the system and allowing/denying logins (separate from the user's roles).

 > ### Technical requirements
 > * REST API server with Swagger UI.